Moranbah: Economy

-Moranbah services the Peak Downs Mine, Goonyella Riverside Mine, Broadmeadow Mine, Moranbah North coal mine, North Goonyella coal mine and several other smaller mines in the region.
+Moranbah services the Peak Downs Mine, Goonyella Riverside Mine, Broadmeadow Mine, Grosvenor Mine, Olive Downs mine, Moranbah North coal mine, North Goonyella coal mine and several other smaller mines in the region.
 Although one of the newest towns in the region, its central location and large population has made it the seat of the Isaac Regional Council.

-Approximately 100,000 workers have been employed in coal mining over Moranbah's 50-year history.

 Education

-Moranbah State School is a government primary (Early Childhood-6) school for boys and girls at Belyando Avenue (21.9984°S 148.0478°E).
+Moranbah State School is a government primary (Early Childhood to Year 6) school for boys and girls at Belyando Avenue (21.9984°S 148.0478°E).
 In 2018, the school had an enrolment of 567 students with 42 teachers (37 full-time equivalent) and 31 non-teaching staff (19 full-time equivalent).
 It includes a special education program.

-Moranbah East State School is a government primary (Prep-6) school for boys and girls at 4 Williams Street (22.0051°S 148.0633°E).
+Moranbah East State School is a government primary (Prep–6) school for boys and girls at 4 Williams Street (22.0051°S 148.0633°E).
 In 2018, the school had an enrolment of 605 students with 35 teachers (34 full-time equivalent) and 30 non-teaching staff (18 full-time equivalent).

-Moranbah State High School is a government secondary (7-12) school for boys and girls at Mills Avenue (22.0004°S 148.0594°E).
+Moranbah State High School is a government secondary (7–12) school for boys and girls at Mills Avenue (22.0004°S 148.0594°E).
 In 2018, the school had an enrolment of 654 students with 56 teachers (55 full-time equivalent) and 30 non-teaching staff (23 full-time equivalent).
 It includes a special education program.

 Amenities

-Moranbah is a thriving community.
 For a small regional town it offers a diverse range of sports and entertainment facilities including a skate park, library, public swimming pool, soccer, rugby league, golf course, AFL, hockey, tennis, off-road racing, motocross and a BMX club.

 Isaac Regional Council operates a public library located at Grosvenor Complex, Batchelor Parade, Town Square.

 The Moranbah branch of the Queensland Country Women's Association meets at the QCWA Meeting Room at Town Square.